awsdocs/aws-private-ca-user-guide/doc_source/JavaApi-RestoreCertificateAuthority.md

 # RestoreCertificateAuthority<a name="JavaApi-RestoreCertificateAuthority"></a>

-The following Java sample shows how to use the [RestoreCertificateAuthority](https://docs.aws.amazon.com/acm-pca/latest/APIReference/API_RestoreCertificateAuthority.html) function\.
+The following Java sample shows how to use the [RestoreCertificateAuthority](https://docs.aws.amazon.com/acm-pca/latest/APIReference/API_RestoreCertificateAuthority.html) operation\.
 A private CA can be restored at any time during its restoration period\.
 Currently, this period can last 7 to 30 days from the date of deletion and can be defined when you delete the CA\.
-For more information, see [Restore a CA](PCARestoreCA.md)\.
+For more information, see [Restoring a CA](PCARestoreCA.md)\.
 See also the [DeleteCertificateAuthority](JavaApi-DeleteCertificateAuthority.md) Java example\.

 ```
 package com.amazonaws.samples;